 Although the creamy truffled mac & cheese was tempting, I stuck with my original order – grilled halibut.

 After beverages came the starter, char siu duck with vegetables.
 It was served with a tossed salad and vinaigrette dressing and warm bread and butter.
 I added a glass of white wine to go with the meal.
 American does a nice job with the presentation by covering the tray table with white linen and serving the dishes on white china.

 The entire meal was delicious.
 The halibut was moist and the fennel sauce was flavorful and accompanied the fish well.

 For desert I chose the familiar American ice cream sundae with strawberry topping, whipped cream and nuts over the plate of assorted cheeses.

 After dinner I watched the Revenant again and followed the flight progress on the video flight following system.

 AA installed an excellent flight following system on its 777-300s.
-There are a multitude of views and information that can be selected.
+A multitude of views and information can be selected.

 I liked the HUD (heads up display) that shows the view from the cockpit with airspeed, attitude, and altimeter displays superimposed on the screen.